 What a relief, I was anxious to

-weather and tide conditions were not favourable to navigate the narrow coral
+weather and tide conditions were not favorable to navigate the narrow coral

-entrance, I was told, but by mid-afternoon the situation was expected to
+entrance, but by mid-afternoon the situation was expected to

 Exhausted we all wanted to get in to Lord Howe Island before nightfall and fatigue was making us edgy.
 “As soon as my feet touch land, I’m heading for the nearest MacDonald’s, a Big Mac and thick shake,” Orit fantasised.